VadimGush/algorithms/README.md

 This repository is just a showcase of implementations for different things.
 It's not written as some kind of full project that can be used by anyone.

-If you want to just play with code from this repository, you can create a new `main.cpp` class and just build it using CMake.
+If you want to just play with code from this repository, you can create a new `main.cpp` file and just build it using CMake.
 You can also build this code as a library, but you will need to change CMake build file for that.
 And I wouldn't recommend using this code as a library for any projects.
 Please don't.